paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/introduction.md

 All previews defined within Paperclip are covered for visual regressions - you can think of this like type safety for UI development.
 This means that you can easily maintain any HTML & CSS that you write, regardless of how it's all written.

+The other goal for Paperclip is to lower the barrier to front-end development for designers that want more control.
+As the project continues to evolve, there will be more tooling that will enable them to do that (through visual & sync tools).

 ---

 ## Who is Paperclip intented for?